Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/index.rst.txt

       In this part you will get the documentation of the Python version of BraineryWiz to plot OpenSees models and the description of commands has been presented.

-   .. grid-item-card:: TCL Version
+   .. grid-item-card:: TCL Version (under construction)
       :link: tcl-version
       :link-type: ref
       :link-alt: TCL Version

       In this part the installation of TCL Version of BraineryWiz explained and also it is expressed how to use it for plotting OpenSees TCL models.

-   .. grid-item-card:: FEM Version
+   .. grid-item-card:: FEM Version (under construction)
       :link: fem-wiz
       :link-type: ref
       :link-alt: FEM Version